 Phil Simms, Super Bowl XXI MVP and 15-year NFL veteran, joined CBS Sports in January 1998 as lead analyst for the CBS Television Network's coverage of the NFL.
-He again shares THE NFL TODAY desk for his fourth season as a studio analyst alongside James Brown, Bill Cowher, Nate Burleson and Boomer Esiason.
+He again shares THE NFL TODAY desk for his fifth season as a studio analyst alongside James Brown, Bill Cowher, Nate Burleson and Boomer Esiason.

 Simms paired with Jim Nantz for 13 seasons (2004-16) as the Network's lead NFL announce team, and called Thursday Night Football games for three seasons.
 He previously teamed with Greg Gumbel for six seasons (1998-2003), called Super Bowl XXXV in 2001, Super Bowl XXXVIII in 2004, Super Bowl XLI in 2007, Super Bowl XLIV in 2010, Super Bowl XLVII in 2013 and Super Bowl 50 in 2016 on the CBS Television Network.
 Simms once again will serve as an analyst on INSIDE THE NFL on Showtime.
 In addition, this season Simms will continue to contribute to the weekly show, NFL MONDAY QB, on the CBS Sports Network.